rage/java-programming/data/part-9/3-object-polymorphism.md

 <!-- Luo lopulta rajapinta `Aanteleva`, joka maarittelee parametrittoman metodin aantele, joka ei palauta arvoa (void).
 Toteuta rajapinta luokissa Koira että Kissa.
 Rajapinnan tulee hyödyntää aiemmin määriteltyjä hauku ja mourua -metodeja. -->

 Finally, create an interface called `NoiseCapable`.
 It should define a non-parameterized method makeNoise that returns no value (void).
 Implement the interface in the classes Dog and Cat.
-The interface should take use of the bark and purr methods you've defined earlier.
+The interface should make use of the bark and purr methods you've defined earlier.

 <!-- Alla on esimerkki odotetusta toiminnasta: -->
 Below is an example of the expected functionality.